VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # as firing once they return.
 [ for: <duration> | default = 0s ]

+# Alert will continue firing for this long even when the alerting expression no longer has results.
+# This allows you to delay alert resolution.
+[ keep_firing_for: <duration> | default = 0s ]

 # Whether to print debug information into logs.
 # Information includes alerts state changes and requests sent to the datasource.
 # Please note, that if rule's query params contain sensitive